 - Move out of the sun into a cool, shaded area.

 - If indoors, close the curtains or blinds.

-- Get them a cold drink.
+- Get a cold drink.

-- Use a fan (if available) to help them cool down.
+- Use a fan (if available).

 If you think your loved one is suffering with heatstroke or hyperthermia, dial 999 immediately and take measures to try to cool them down until support arrives.

 How to keep cool when out and about

 To avoid distressing situations like the ones above, it’s good to prepare ahead.
 If you’re going to be out and about in warm temperatures, make sure that you:

 - are dressed appropriately for the weather, wearing airy, light clothing, preferably made of cotton